General Information – Live Seminars

 Each 2-day seminar begins at 8:30 a.m. and ends at 5:00 p.m.
-Certificates are only given to participants who fully complete the 2-day training.
+Certificates are only provided to participants who fully complete the 2-day training.
 The certificates will be available online for printing to eligible participants after the completion of the seminar.

 Who Should Attend

 The seminars are designed for persons responsible for the financial administration of formula and/or discretionary grants and cooperative agreements awarded from Federal grant-in-aid programs administered by DOJ and OJP Bureaus and Offices.

 Who Can Attend

 Seminar attendance is open to those who have not attended a live seminar in the past two calendar years.
 All registrations are reviewed against this criterion, and individually approved.
 Notices indicating full approval to attend a seminar are emailed to registrants approximately 3 weeks after registration.
 Due to limited capacity, only two members from an organization can attend in a calendar year.

 Seminars cover the formula/discretionary grants and cooperative agreements awarded by DOJ/OJP program offices.
 Knowledgeable and experienced OCFO officials introduce seminar topics, serve as primary seminar presenters, and facilitate seminar discussion.
 Topics to be covered include: